Pecnut/stokesian-dynamics/docs/joss/paper.md

 # Description of the software

 This software allows you to place spherical particles in a fluid, apply some forces, and see how they move.
 You can also move the fluid and see how the particles react.
-[A Javascript 2D implementation by the Swan group at MIT](http://web.mit.edu/swangroup/sd-game.shtml) shows how it is done.
+A Javascript 2D implementation by the Swan group at MIT [@Swan:2013] shows how it is done.

 In particular, this software has the following features: